-- · Measure radial force variation and radial runout. - Record the radial force variation (RFV) on the worksheet at the end of this bulletin.
+- Measure radial force variation and radial runout. - Record the radial force variation (RFV) on the worksheet.
 It may be of benefit to have the lowest RFV assembly to the front left corner. - Flangeless wheels are commonly used today and the runout cannot be measured accurately with the tire on the wheel.
-There is no machinec surface on the outside of the wheel like on the flanged wheel so for an accurate runout measurement, the wheel should be dismounted and reading should be taken on the inner bead seat area of the wheel or the (Hunter) 180 Matching procedure can be used (see below).
+There is no machined surface on the outside of the wheel like on the flanged wheel so for an accurate runout measurement, the wheel should be dismounted and a reading should be taken on the inner bead seat area of the wheel or the (Hunter) 180 Matching procedure can be used (see below).
 The runout spec is the same as a flanged wheel.